The ultimate Mac Recovery mode guide

 How to boot your Mac in Recovery mode

-The process to start your Mac into Recovery mode differs slightly between Intel and Apple silicon Macs.
+The process to start your Mac into Recovery mode differs slightly between Apple silicon and Intel-based Mac computers.
 We’ll describe them separately below.

 - Shut down your Mac.